dnlbowers/modern-buddhism/README.md

 ## **Deployment**
 ***
-The page was deployed via GitHub pages via the following procedure: -
+I deployed the page on GitHub pages via the following procedure: -

-1. From the projects [repository](https://github.com/dnlbowers/modern-buddhism)go to the settings tab.
+1. From the projects [repository](https://github.com/dnlbowers/modern-buddhism), go to the settings tab.
-1. From the left hand menu select the pages tab.
+1. From the left-hand menu, select the pages tab.
-1. Under source section from the drop down menu select the Main branch and click save.
+1. Under the source section, select the Main branch from the drop-down menu and click Save.
-1. A message will be displayed to indicate a successful deployment to github pages and provide the live link.
+1. A message will be displayed to indicate a successful deployment to GitHub pages and provide the live link.

 The live site can be found here - [Modern Buddhism live webpage](https://dnlbowers.github.io/modern-buddhism/index.html)